Evaluation and reporting

 Baseline reports for South Australia’s 19 marine parks

-A series of baseline reports for each of South Australia’s 19 marine parks has been prepared to inform the state's marine parks monitoring, evaluation and reporting program.
+A series of baseline reports for each of South Australia’s 19 marine parks and the statewide network has been prepared to inform the state's marine parks monitoring, evaluation and reporting program.

 What’s in each report?